 Now comes the fun.

-If this article helped you then make sure you subscribe to my blog.
-Click here and add your name like other entertainers have done.
+If this article helped you, then make sure you subscribe to my blog.
+Click here and add your name as other entertainers have done.